nate51315/TicTacToe/README.md

-# TicTacToe
+# Tic-Tac-Toe

 ![Image of TicTacToe](https://github.com/nate51315/TicTacToe/blob/master/images/tictactoe.png)

-### TicTacToe Game
+### Tic-Tac-Toe Game
-This is a simple TicTacToe game that was developed using C# Windows Forms Applications.
+This is a simple Tic-Tac-Toe game that was developed using C# Windows Forms Applications.